KannonZenetism/zenetism-field-physics/zenetism/mpx/gpt-dialogues-zenon.md

 - Two outcomes:
   - **Latent peace in Aion.**
   - **Seal of coherence in Zenon.**
-- Centropic motion **leaves its trace** in Zenon — its presence sealed in silence beyond polarity.
+- At its completion, centropic motion **seals into silence beyond polarity** — Zenon retains no trace, for nothing is left in the trans-structural horizon.

 ---